 By 1830 Marutūahu had outstayed their welcome in Waikato; after the battle of Taumatawīwī, between Marutūahu and the local Ngāti Hāua people, they returned to Thames, prompted also by the arrival of European traders there.

 In the early 1830s, the first resident European traders arrived in the Firth of Thames: flax traders at the mouths of the Piako and Waihou rivers.
 Soon after, Gordon Browne established a timber-trading station at Whitianga and William Webster established another at Coromandel Harbour.
-Places of European economic activity became magnets to the Māori population.
+Places of European economic activity became magnets for the Māori population.

 The Anglican Church Missionary Society established a mission station at Pūriri, on the lower Waihou, in 1833.
 The ‘Waharoa war’ in 1836 amongst inland and Bay of Plenty tribes greatly set back its work, although Hauraki kept out of the fighting.
 In 1837 the Pūriri station, surrounded by swamp, was abandoned for healthier locations at Parawai (Thames) and Maraetai.